The Birth of a Nation: Part 1: Civil War of United States

-Phil, the elder son of the Stonemans (a Northern family), falls in love with Margaret Cameron (the daughter of a Southern family), during a visit to the Cameron estate in South Carolina.
+Phil, the elder son of the Stonemans (a Northern family), falls in love with Margaret Cameron (the daughter of a Southern family) during a visit to the Cameron estate in South Carolina.
 There, Margaret's brother Ben idolizes a picture of Elsie Stoneman, Phil's sister.
 When the Civil War arrives, the young men of both families enlist in their respective armies.
 The younger Stoneman and two of the Cameron brothers die in combat.
 Meanwhile, a black militia attacks the Cameron home and is routed by Confederate soldiers who save the Cameron women.
 Leading the final charge at the Siege of Petersburg, Ben Cameron earns the nickname of "the Little Colonel", but is also wounded and captured.
 He is then taken to a Union military hospital in Washington, D.C.

 During his stay at the hospital, he learns that he will be hanged.
 Working there as a nurse is Elsie Stoneman, whose picture he has been carrying.
 Elsie takes Cameron's mother who traveled there to tend her son and to see Abraham Lincoln.
 Mrs. Cameron persuades him to pardon Ben.
 After Lincoln's assassination, his conciliatory postwar policy expires with him.
 Elsie's father and other Radical Republicans are determined to punish the South.

 Part 2: Reconstruction

-Stoneman and his protégé Silas Lynch, a psychopathic mulatto, head to South Carolina to observe the implementation of Reconstruction policies.
+Stoneman and his protégé Silas Lynch, a malevolent mulatto, head to South Carolina to observe the implementation of Reconstruction policies.
 During the election, in which Lynch is elected lieutenant governor, black people stuff the ballot boxes while many white people are denied the vote.
 The newly elected members of the South Carolina legislature are mostly black.